 - Differentiate between operant and classical conditioning and examine famous experiments that contributed to understanding of conditioning

-- Evaluate how memory is stored and categorized
+- Summarize how memory is stored and categorized

 - Interpret the contributions of developmental psychologists, including Piaget and Kohlberg